 Below you will find all the effective app monetization ways that will generate you money in short and long term periods.

-Developing your Strategy: Popular App Monetization Models & Examples
+App Monetization Strategies & Examples

 Since most of the apps are free, and if your is too, in-app purchases are a great way to earn some profit.
 This type of strategy is especially popular with mobile games apps.